bgrabitmap/bgracontrols/README.md

 An image list that supports alpha in all supported platforms.

-Author: Dibo.
+Author: Dibo, Massimo Magnano.

 ### TBGRAImageManipulation

 A tool to manipulate pictures, see the demo that shows all the capability that comes with it.

-Author: Emerson Cavalcanti, maxm74 .
+Author: Emerson Cavalcanti, Massimo Magnano .

 ### TBGRAKnob